pliddy-com/recipes-next/README.md

 The `DynamicImage` component can be used in place of an html `img` tag or as a component in any Material UI component that accepts an image url property.
 Since images can have a variety of sizes and responsive behaviors throughout an application, the `DynamicImage` is a generic solution.
 The specifications for proper image width at any given size are provided by a `[componentname].config.tsx` file stored in the same directory as the component that uses `DynamicImage`.

-The configuration file provides a series of minimum widths and corresponding image widths.
+This example configuration file for the [`RecipeCard`](src/components/RecipeCard/RecipeCard) component provides a series of minimum widths and corresponding image widths.
 The widths used have been standardized at 150px increments to minimize the number of cached, pre-rendered versions of the image stored on Contentful's image API CDN.

 ```javascript
 breakpoints: [